duymlcoding/NYU_FRE_Notes/courses/FRE_6103/_sources/chapters/chapter02.md

 ---

-## Part 6: Advanced Structure - Mean Reversion
+## Advanced Structure: Mean Reversion

 In commodities (oil, corn, copper), prices do not grow forever.
 They exhibit **Mean Reversion**.
 If prices are high, they fall; if low, they rise.